10 tips to crack interview for design courses at NID, NIFT & IIT

 6. Carry your Portfolio

-The panelists would be very interested in going through your work and this will give you an added advantage because most likely on viewing your portfolio the entire interview would be conducted on how and why you created the different works mentioned in your portfolio.
+The panelists would be very interested in going through your work, and this will give you an added advantage because most likely, on viewing your portfolio, the entire interview would be conducted on how and why you created the different works mentioned in your portfolio.

-Know how to create your portfolio for design course admissions by viewing 5 Tips to prepare your portfolio for the CEED and NID Entrance Exam.
+Know how to create your portfolio for design course admissions by viewing the 5 Tips to prepare your portfolio for the CEED and NID Entrance Exam.

 7. Do your homework

 A little research on the college and course that you are applying for will always come in handy.
-You can do this research over the internet.
+You can do this research on the internet.
 This effort put in by you will prove helpful as it will reflect to your interviewers that you are interested in securing admission to the college.

 8. Avoid conventional answers

-Try and be as original in answering questions as you possibly can.
+- Try and be as original in answering questions as you possibly can.
 Do not memorize any answers.
-In an admission interview for design courses, the panelists want to understand whether you have the creative instinct in you along with the ability and aptitude to pursue the course you have applied for.
+In an admission interview for design courses, the panelists want to understand whether you have the creative instinct in you, along with the ability and aptitude to pursue the course you have applied for.

+- Some of the most common questions asked in NID and CEED interview rounds are – Why did you select this particular course/ Where do you see yourself 5 or 10 years down the line?
 These are open-ended questions asked to judge the personality of a candidate and frankly speaking there is no standardized (correct) answer to these questions.
 So, be original and truthful and this is what will work wonders for you.

 9. Know your subject